 Skip to content

-Truthound Dashboard is the operational control-plane for the broader Truthound system.
-It sits above the core validation kernel and above the additive truthound.ai review layer, giving operators one place to review sources, ownership, artifacts, incidents, approval history, and validation outcomes.
+Truthound Depot is the dataset repository console for the broader Truthound system.
+It sits above the core validation kernel, above the additive truthound.ai review layer, and beside Truthound Orchestration, giving operators one place to manage branch, push, compare, merge request, quality gate, release, rollback, evidence, access, and validation outcomes.

-This public docs portal keeps the dashboard visible at the system-boundary level, but it does not reproduce the full console manual or deployment bundle here.
-The dashboard is treated as an installation-managed operational surface rather than part of the pip install truthound developer workflow.
+This public docs portal keeps Depot visible at the system-boundary level, but it does not reproduce the full console manual or deployment bundle here.
+Depot is treated as an installation-managed repository console rather than part of the pip install truthound developer workflow.

-• source registration, secrets handling, and artifact browsing
+• source registration, artifact browsing, and evidence surfaces

-• observability and incident handling around Truthound operations
+• observability and incident handling around Depot operations

 • validation execution semantics